bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Consider a car tire; though the rubber might be shiny, you wouldn't expect it to have bright specular highlights inside a wheel well, because the car itself is blocking (occluding) the light that would otherwise cause these reflections.
-Checking for occlusion can be computationally expensive.
-Instead, this change uses Bevy's existing screen space ambient occlusion to approximate specular occlusion.
+Fully checking for occlusion can be computationally expensive.

+**Bevy 0.13** adds support for **Approximate Indirect Specular Occlusion**, which uses our existing [Screen Space Ambient Occlusion](/news/bevy-0-11/#screen-space-ambient-occlusion) to _approximate_ specular occlusion, which can run efficiently in real time while still producing reasonably high quality results:

 <b style="display:block; margin-bottom: -18px">Drag this image to compare</b>